gbinal/Education-API-RFI/response_material.md

 *...Be sure to include any other initial thoughts that you have.*

+**To be clear - even if all you do is email just one or two brief comments like the above, that makes a difference.
+Please at least do this.**  If you have a touch more time, consider a slightly more complete response, along the lines of...

 ## Option 2 - A Complete Response

 Email [APIRFI@ed.gov] with a subject like "RFI #2014-08649 response".
 You can use the below Email Template and append your responses to the end.
 These can be free form or by copying and pasting individual prompts and including your responses to each prompt in line.